 The partnership of Lifestyle Finance and Schnauer and Co provides our clients with complete support in managing their CDD compliance requirements.
 You can simply let us take care of this time-consuming and arduous compliance, while you, your agents and their vendors focus on their core roles of listing, marketing and selling.

 Our service is prompt and efficient, delivering quicker processing times for you and your vendors.
 All the work is done by qualified lawyers who will legally certify when CDD is complete.
-Ultimately, we’ll take care of all the legal paperwork, removing all legal CDD obligations from your agents and business, leaving you to focus on your core roles of listing, marketing and selling.
+Ultimately, we take care of all the paperwork giving you the comfort knowing that the compliance work is completed by a professional legal team, leaving you to focus on your core roles of listing, marketing and selling.

 If you’d like to know more about our AML support services, please email us by clicking the button below: